AndreaCazares1412/Excel_Hotel_Booking_Analysis/README.md

 * **February**, **January** and **March** have low lead times and cancellations, indicating that shorter booking windows are associated with fewer cancellations.

-* The not cancelled bookings tend to cluster around lower lead times, showing that guests with short-term bookings are more likely to stick to their reservations.
+* The not canceled bookings tend to cluster around lower lead times, showing that guests with short-term bookings are more likely to stick to their reservations.

 <img src="hotel_analysis_images/3.png" width="600" height="300">
 <img src="hotel_analysis_images/4.png" width="600" height="300">